 and you're responsible for protecting it, then you're going to have to make some representation

 of your compliance.
 There bound to ask that question and vet your processes to determine

 whether you are compliant.
 Then you have to have physical controls in place to protect

 not only the systems, the networks that transmit this, but also the paper.
 This is not just an

 electronic protection act.
 This is also any form of this information has to be protected.

-Annual review of security measures and reviews whenever there's
+Annual review of security measures and reviews whenever there's any kind of

 material change in the business practices that may affect something, some unknown